joaoangnes/universtity_java_multi_db/README.md

 - Flexibility that allows objects of different natures to be processed with an emphasis on the possibility of incorporating new objects in the future;

-- Your system must be able to process values according to the following rules:
+- Your system must be able to process values according to the following rules:<br>
   i.
 Technical course: the student passes if they obtain an average of 7.0 (seven) or more in all subjects.
 Otherwise, the student fails;<br>
   ii.
 Bachelor's degree course: the student passes each subject (individually) if they achieve an average of 6.0 (six) or more.
 Otherwise, the student fails;<br>
   iii.
 Master's course: the student is disqualified from the course if they obtain a D in any of the subjects.
 A, B or C grades are approved and the student is kept in the program;<br>